nina-mir/CSC317-assignments/js-object-manipulation/readme.md

 node sculptureScript.js
 ```

-2. Create a repo on GitHub with the infor given at the begining of this document and submit a PDF file to Canvas with a hyperlink to your repo
+2. Create a repo on GitHub with the info given at the begining of this document and submit a PDF file to Canvas with a hyperlink to your repo

 3. Make sure your readme.md file in your repo has the required info.